george-hawkins/mini-quad-2023/build.md

 And if I look at the _Ports_ tab in _Configurator_, I can see that UART7 is already set up with _ESC_ select from the dropdown in its cell of the _Sensor Input_ column.

+See this [video](https://www.youtube.com/watch?v=mlQplDPdIQ4) by JB that explains why every ESC (even if you have 2 4-in-1 ESCs, i.e. 8 ESCs it total) can share a single UART.

+**Update:** also, that video says getting voltage data via ESC telemetry is redundant and the FC almost certainly has a voltage sensor itself (and can see VBAT+ on one of the wires from the ESC).
+Ditto for the current sensor on the ESC.
+See pins for the wires from the ESC, you've got ESC telem on R7, you've got battery voltage as B+ and you've got the analog current sensor on CUR.
+You'll actually just get 0A in the telemetry data as the ESC can't/doesn't bother trying to measure this on a per ESC basis when it's outputting the full 4-in-1 current via the CUR pin.

 ---

 In the _Configurator_, go to the _Power and Battery_ tab - in the _Amperage Meter_ panel, the defaul _Scale_ is shown as 168.
 If you look at the Holybro [current sensor scale](https://docs.holybro.com/esc/current-sensor-scale) page, you'll see that 168 is the correct value for the Tekko32 F4 4in1 50A ESC up to v1.7.